Ann Richards (singer): Stan Kenton and Capitol Records

 In the late 1950s, shortly after the birth of the couple's two children, Richards was again regularly touring with the Kenton orchestra.
 (She had flown back to the U.S. in the middle of the UK tour, due to stress during pregnancy).
 From February 7 to April 19, 1958, she performed on weekends with Kenton at Balboa.
 During that time, Kenton helped her secure a recording contract with Capitol.
 The record label supported her exclusively, featuring Richards on two high exposure releases backed by full studio orchestra.
-She was paired with conductor Brian Farnon and arranger Warren Barker for her debut album, I'm Shooting High (1958).The Many Moods of Ann Richards was then recorded with Capitol and released in 1960, with music arranged by Bill Holman, Ralph Carmichael and Tak Shindo.
-Shindo's Japanese folk style arrangement of Jerome Moross's "Lazy Afternoon" is especially notable for Richards, featuring her "vocal beauty and dramatic flair."
+She was paired with conductor Brian Farnon and arranger Warren Barker for her debut album, I'm Shooting High (1958).
+The Many Moods of Ann Richards was then recorded with Capitol and released in 1960, with music arranged by Bill Holman, Ralph Carmichael and Tak Shindo.
+Shindo's Japanese folk style arrangement of Jerome Moross's "Lazy Afternoon" is especially notable for Richards, which, according to James Gavin of Jazz Times, featured her "vocal beauty and dramatic flair."
 In 1960, Richards was featured at Carnegie Hall with the Kenton orchestra and also appeared on Steve Allen’s NBC-TV show.

 Recorded at Capitol in July 1960, Two Much! was released in 1961, featuring Ann Richards with the Stan Kenton orchestra.
 Noted as the highlight of her recording career, she is backed by arrangements from Bill Holman, Johnny Richards and Gene Roland.
-In a glowing review of Two Much!, Billboard magazine predicted Richards would take her place amongst past Kenton singing stars such as Anita O'Day, June Christy, and Chris Connor.
+In a glowing review of Two Much!, Billboard Music Week magazine predicted Richards would take her place amongst past Kenton singing stars such as Anita O'Day, June Christy, and Chris Connor.

 By August 1961, Richards' personal and professional relationship with Kenton came to a quick end after she posed for Playboy magazine and concurrently signed a contract with Atco Records without Kenton's knowledge.
 The cover of her 1961 Atco release Ann, Man! was taken from her June 1961 Playboy photo shoot.